mattbucknall/zetes/README.md

 # zetes
-JSON library for microcontrollers implemented in ANSI C.
+JSON library for resource constrained systems, written in C99.